 Veterinary Engagement Officer

-Rachel is a PhD student at the University of Surrey vet school developing the Animal Welfare Assessment Grid for companion dogs.
+Rachel is the Scientific Officer for the PDSA and is also PhD student at the University of Surrey vet school developing the Animal Welfare Assessment Grid for companion dogs.
 She has both undergraduate and postgraduate qualifications in Applied Animal Behaviour and Animal Welfare Science, Ethics and Law.
-Her research interests are canine behaviour and welfare, welfare assessment, laboratory animal welfare, and improving mental health in the veterinary profession.
+She is a certified behaviourist and candidate member of the FABC.
+Research interests are canine behaviour and welfare, welfare assessment, laboratory animal welfare, and improving mental health in the veterinary profession.

 Professor Mandy Roshier BSc(Hons) PhD PGCHE PgCert MA (higher education) MSc (behaviour counselling)SFHEA